seng438-winter-2022/seng438-a5-nmel88/Assignment5-ReportTemplate.md

 |                 | Heidi Schaefer  |

 # Introduction
 The purpose of this lab was to familiarize ourselves with different methods of reliability testing.
-Reliability growth testing was performed using ________ (SRTAT CASRE C-SFRAT SwEET).
-Reliability demonstration charts were used to check if MTTF is sufficient for the system's needs.
+Reliability growth testing was performed using SRTAT.
+Reliability demonstration charts were used to check if MTTF is sufficient for the system's needs using the provided RDC-11 Excel Spreadsheet.
 The same hypothetical SUT was analyzed for each section.

 #